China investigates top work safety regulator after Tianjin blasts

 Displaced residents vented their frustration at the lack of government transparency at a protest outside a 3-km (2-mile) exclusion zone earlier on Tuesday.

-"Chinese people really value safety," said a man surnamed Zhu, whose flat was about a kilometer from the blast site.
+"Chinese people really value safety," said a man, surnamed Zhu, whose home was about a kilometre from the blast site.
 "Do you think if we knew there were dangerous chemicals so near we would have bought the apartment?"

-Hundreds of people who lived near the blast site have demanded that the government arrange compensation or buy back their property..
+Hundreds of people who lived near the blast site have demanded that the government arrange compensation or buy back their apartments.

+Zong Guoying, party secretary of Tianjin's Binhai district, said a service centre had been set up for those whose houses had been damaged.

 Fitch Ratings said insurance losses from the explosions could be material for Chinese insurance companies and potentially exceed $1 billion-$1.5 billion.